 (9) Improves balance

-Many yoga postures practice balance, which in turn helps improve focus and determination, as it can be frustrating at first and takes a while to be able to sustain an awkward balancing pose for any length of time.
+Many yoga postures practice balance, which in turn helps improve focus and determination.
+Getting the hang of an awkward balancing pose can be frustrating at first – it takes a while to be able to sustain it for any length of time.

 Dealing with the frustrations and finding the motivation to keep on going can be applied to life in general.